openjdk/guide/src/index.md

    **Yes**
    :   For bugs, provide a [jtreg](https://openjdk.java.net/jtreg/) regression test as part of the changeset.
 For enhancements that directly affect one or more exported interfaces, add an adequate set of jtreg unit tests as part of the changeset.
 By convention all regression and unit tests should contain a [\@bug tag](https://openjdk.java.net/jtreg/tag-spec.html#INFORMATIONAL_TAGS9) referencing at least one bugid.

    :   An entirely new test (or tests) may not be required.
-For example, if the bug is an existing regression test failure, then when fixing the bug you should just add the new bug ID to the list of space-delimited bugs in the [\@bug tag](https://openjdk.java.net/jtreg/tag-spec.html#INFORMATIONAL_TAGS) of the failing regression test, even if the test did not need to be updated.
+For example, if the bug is an existing regression test failure, then when fixing the bug you should just add the new bug ID to the list of space-delimited bugs in the [\@bug tag](https://openjdk.java.net/jtreg/tag-spec.html#INFORMATIONAL_TAGS) of the failing regression test, even if the test didn't need to be updated.

    **No**
    :   An explanation for why a test is unnecessary or infeasible is required.
 Such an explanation is recorded by adding a label, and possibly a comment, to the bug report.
 The label has the prefix **`noreg`** for regression tests and **`nounit`** for unit tests.
 The suffix of the label is described in detail in the [JBS Label Dictionary](#noreg)